📦 microViz

 sample_data(dietswap)$african[c(3, 4)] <- NA

-You have quite a few samples in your phyloseq object, and would like to visualise their compositions.
-Perhaps these example data differ participant nationality?
+You have quite a few samples in your phyloseq object, and would like to visualize their compositions.
+Perhaps these example data differ by participant nationality?

 dietswap %>%